Software engineering intelligence platform Code Climate raises $50M

 Code Climate, a platform that powers software engineering project management with data, has raised $50 million in a series C round of funding.

-Founded in 2011, Code Climate touts itself as an “engineering intelligence platform,” one that allows companies such as JLL, Pizza Hut, and Instacart to ship better quality code faster through plugging into DevOps and project management tools such as GitHub and Jira to generate data-driven insights.
-This includes aligning business priorities with engineering activities and ensuring that resources are channeled toward the areas that need it most, while also making it easier to identify what works and replicating that in other teams and projects across a company.
+Founded in 2011, Code Climate touts itself as an “engineering intelligence platform,” one that allows companies such as JLL, Pizza Hut, and Instacart to ship better quality code faster by plugging into DevOps and project management tools such as GitHub and Jira to generate data-driven insights.
+This includes aligning business priorities with engineering activities and ensuring resources are channeled to the areas that need them most while making it easier to identify what’s working and replicate it across a company.

-Using Code Climate’s Velocity, companies can keep feature delivery on schedule by identifying any bottlenecks in advance; track engineering progress as it relates to key performance indicators (KIPs) and objectives and key results (OKRs); tap into industry-wide benchmarks to help establish realistic goals; and keep on top of expenditure while allocating resources by priorities.
+Using Code Climate’s Velocity, companies can keep feature delivery on schedule by identifying any bottlenecks in advance; track engineering progress as it relates to key performance indicators (KIPs) and objectives and key results (OKRs); tap into industrywide benchmarks to help establish realistic goals; and keep on top of expenditures while allocating resources by priorities.

 Elsewhere, companies use Code Climate’s Quality to garner automated code reviews on their pull requests, including a “10-point technical debt assessment” that serves real-time feedback.